openwisp/openwisp-docs/tutorials/demo.rst

 in the list of available devices for the demo organization.
-You will then be able to  locate the device  by its MAC address, as shown in the screenshot above, or by its name if you have changed it from “OpenWrt” to something else.
+You will then be able to  locate the device  by its MAC address, as shown in the screenshot above, or by its name if you have changed it from "OpenWrt" to something else.

 At this point, the device should have already downloaded and applied the configuration.
 After a few minutes the management tunnel will be